Fuse Box & Consumer Unit Replacement in London – Safe, Compliant, & Transparent

 Main switch Consumer Unit

-This type of consumer unit only has one main switch from which all circuits in the house can be swithed off.
+This type of unit has one main switch that controls all the circuits in the home, so the entire power supply can be turned off at once.

-In case of a power surge the main switch will trigger itself to the position off, along with the toggle of the faulty circuit.
+If there’s a fault or power surge, the main switch will trip to off along with the breaker for the problem circuit.

 main switch consumer unit